hyperledger-gerrit-archive/fabric-sdk-node/docs/tutorials/chaincode-lifecycle.md

 ```

 ### Step 3: Install

+Once the chaincode is packaged, it can be installed on our peers.
+This step will
-This step will be required by all organizations that will be running the chaincode
+be required by all organizations that want to use the chaincode to query the
-(executing transactions).
-The install will take the packaged source code artifacts
+ledger and endorse transactions.
+The install method will send the packaged
-and send it to a peer or peers in your organization.
-Installing chaincode requires
+chaincode to the target peers in your organization.
+This request will need to be
-admin authority for the organization.
-The peer will return a hash value, a unique
-identifer for this chaincode package.
-The hash value will be needed later when
-the chaincode is defined.
-The chaincode object will also store the value for
-the next step.
+sent by a peer administrator to be successful.

-The following sample assumes that the chaincode object being used has
+The following sample assumes that the chaincode object being used has been setup
-been setup and packaged or an error would be thrown.
+and packaged or an error would be thrown.

 ```
 // install chaincode package on peers